 Decentralization is finding its way within the content streaming industry as well.

-And as content creators and content demand are on a continuous rise, Theta supplies a need for decentralization and better service.
+And as content creators and content demand are continuously rising, Theta supplies a need for decentralization and better service.

 Furthermore, content creators get to earn more from streaming their productions in this environment, and content watchers also get to earn tokens for viewing.